 Just like humans, pets’ teeth need looking after too!
 The health of their teeth and gums has a significant impact on their overall quality of life.
 Imagine how your mouth would feel, and smell, if you never brushed your teeth.
 Imagine having a really bad toothache and not being able to tell anyone about it!

 We pride ourselves on our diagnostic medicine.
-With access to in clinic pathology machines, urinalysis and microscopy are able to diagnose any issues your pet may have with more accuracy and efficiency than ever before.
+With access to in clinic pathology machines, urinalysis, and microscopy, we are able to diagnose any issues your pet may have with more accuracy and efficiency than ever before.
 We have a digital x-ray machine with also assists with a speedy diagnosis.

 X-rays are not just for looking at broken bones.
 We mostly think of x-rays as something to check if there is a broken bone, but x-rays can tell us so much more.